ericklein/air_quality/readme.md

 - Featherwing OLED
 	- SDA to SDA
 	- SCL to SCL
+-

 ### Error codes
-- FATAL
+- FATAL (errorLevel 1)
 	- Always throws a DEBUG message and blinks built-in LED at (error code x 1 second) intervals
 	- ERR 01: Can not connect to MQTT broker.
-Device must be restarted unless SDLOG enabled.
+Device must be restarted unless SDLOG enabled
 	- ERR 02: Can not connect to Ethernet.
-Device must be restarted to proceed unless SDLOG enabled.
+Device must be restarted to proceed unless SDLOG enabled
-	- ERR 03: FATAL - Can not connect to WiFi.
-Device must be restarted to proceed unless SDLOG enabled.
+	- ERR 03: Can not connect to WiFi.
+Device must be restarted to proceed unless SDLOG enabled
+	- ERR 04: Can't create log file on SD card
-- CAUTION
+- CAUTION (errorLevel 2)
 	- Always throws a DEBUG message
-	- ERR 04: MQTT publish failed.
+	- ERR 101: MQTT publish failed.
-	- ERR 05: Can not connect to SGP30 CO2 sensor at startup.
+	- ERR 102: Can not connect to SGP30 CO2 sensor at startup.
 No CO2 readings will be logged.

 ### to change hardware build target
 - change DHT pin